1. If I see a property I like, how do I book a viewing?

 5. What happens with regards to the utility charges?

-Rent is inclusive of utilities, which include Electric, Gas, Water, Broadband, TV License in the communal area only and contents insurance (does not include portable items such as laptop or mobile phone, but you can check your cover and upgrade at anytime direct with the insurers).
+Rent is inclusive of utilities, which include Electric, Gas (if applicable), Water, Broadband and contents insurance (does not include portable items such as laptop or mobile phone, but you can check your cover and upgrade at anytime direct with the insurers).